-In early January I traveled from the Kimberly in north-west Western Australia to the Tasmania to learn about Healthy Country planning and the Open Standards for Conservation Planning.
+In early January I traveled from the Kimberly in north-west Western Australia to Oura Oura Reserve in Tasmania's Liffey Valley to learn about Healthy Country planning and the Open Standards for Conservation Planning.

-As I walked down the hill from the edge of the temperate rainforest, past the modest old timber hut, on Oura Oura reserve in the Liffey Valley, Tasmania, a familiar face emerged walking up from the river.
+As I walked down the hill from the edge of the temperate rainforest, past the modest old timber hut, on Oura Oura, a familiar face emerged walking up from the river.

 It was Bob Brown, founder of Bush Heritage Australia, leader of the Greens movement, and onetime leader of the Greens Party in the Australian Parliament.
 Bob was meeting our group as part of a surprise visit to his former home.

 This interlude took place on the second last day of a course presented by Conservation Management that I attended with friends and colleagues in early February.

 Our focus was on understanding and using the Open Standards for Conservation Planning.
 The Open Standards is a conceptual framework (with supporting software) for conservation management planning, implementation and evaluation that operates on an ongoing cycle.

 The Open Standards are used by conservation organisations world-wide and both Bush Heritage and Conservation Management are leading practitioners.

 Open Standards is also used by our Aboriginal partners and was used to develop the Wunambul Gambera Healthy Country plan, which was the first ever such plan developed by Traditional Owners in Australia and was launched in partnership with Bush Heritage in 2008.